gauravagnihotri/advanced_lane_lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+The camera calibration is performed in at first to calculate the distortion correction factors.
+The distortion correction code is implemented at the very beginning of the pipeline so that all images are corrected for distortion.
+The Sobel operator is used in X, Y, Magnitude, Direction along with S channel and V channel thresholding.
+Further, these thresholding techniques are combined to obtain an image with minimal unnecessary information.
+Perspective transform is then used to obtain 'birds eye view' of the lane in front of the car.
+The transformed image is then processed through a sliding window search code which uses convolution to identify the lane lines.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 ### References
-[1] Lesson 22 Magnitude of the Gradient - Project: Advanced Lane Finding [2] Lesson 23 Direction of the Gradient - Project: Advanced Lane Finding [3] Lesson 35 Measuring Curvature - Project: Advanced Lane Finding 0:00
+[1] Lesson 22 Magnitude of the Gradient - Project: Advanced Lane Finding

+[2] Lesson 23 Direction of the Gradient - Project: Advanced Lane Finding

-0:
+[3] Lesson 35 Measuring Curvature - Project: Advanced Lane Finding